junxit/us-congress-code/title-14/chapter-5/sec-88.md

 For transfer of authorities, functions, personnel, and assets of the Coast Guard, including the authorities and functions of the Secretary of Transportation relating thereto, to the Department of Homeland Security, and for treatment of related references, see sections 468(b), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under section 542 of Title 6.

+### Survival and Locating Equipment

+Pub.
+L. 115–265, title II, § 209, Oct.
+11, 2018, 132 Stat.
+3747, provided that: “Not later than 2 years after the date of the enactment of this Act [Oct.
+11, 2018], the Commandant [of the Coast Guard] shall, subject to the availability of appropriations, identify and procure equipment that will provide search-and-rescue units the ability to attach a radio or Automated Identification System strobe or beacon to an object that is not immediately retrievable.”

 ### Modernization of National Distress and Response System

 Pub.
 L. 107–295, title III, § 346, Nov.
 25, 2002, 116 Stat.
 2107, which required annual reports on the modernization of the National Distress and Response System, was repealed by Pub.
 L. 113–188, title X, § 1001(d)(1), Nov.
 26, 2014, 128 Stat.
 2022.